stevebuibui1/CSE183/assignment1/README.md

-This folder should contain the apps folder created by py4web
+This folder has the homework Files for assignment1.
+We create a basic weebsite with basic html and CSS.
+We use the Bulma FrameWork